MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupSetting.md

 Settings that can govern this group's behavior, like whether members can invite guest users to the group.
 Nullable.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupSetting](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupSetting?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)